ceramicnetwork/js-did/DEVELOPMENT.md

 Releases are currently done manually and not by any CI.
 CI will only publish documentation on release.
 Process may be further formalized in the future.
 To make a release:

-1) First create a release branch
+1) First create a release branch from the lastest main branch.
 ```
 git checkout -b release/any-name
 ```